Fujikura History

 Shinjuku Factory

-In April 1888 (Meiji 21), the company rented a silk mill on the Imperial Household Ministry's property (Shinjuku Gyoen) and opened the Shinjuku factory.
-A waterwheel was located in a small stream drawn from the Tamagawa Aqueduct, and the power was used from this.
-The factory consisted of two wooden buildings (15m x 32m) on either side of the waterwheel, with a tiled roof and brick paving.
+In April 1888 (Meiji 21), the company leased a silk mill on the Imperial Household Ministry grounds (Shinjuku Gyoen) and opened the Shinjuku Factory.
+A waterwheel was located in a small stream drawn from the Tamagawa Canal, and the factory used its power.
+The factory consisted of two wooden, tiled, brick-paved buildings (15m x 32m) on either side of the waterwheel.
 The company had eight braiding machines, 20 electric wire braiding machines, and five to six employees.
 The company began manufacturing Tokyo wire and paraffin wire lamp cord.
-The company began researching rubber wire.
+The company also began research into rubber wire.

 1890